 Psalm 22:16 reads, “Dogs have surrounded me; a band of evil men has encircled me, they have pierced my hands and my feet.”
-The phrase “pierced my hands and feet” along with the surrounding context, are likely the clearest prophecies of the crucifixion of Jesus Christ in the Hebrew Scriptures.
-Some propose, however, that Psalm 22:16 should read, “like a lion, they are at my hands and feet”?
+The phrase “pierced my hands and feet” along with the context, is likely the clearest prophecy of the crucifixion of Jesus Christ in the Hebrew Scriptures.
+Some propose, however, that Psalm 22:16 should read, “like a lion, they are at my hands and feet.”
 So, does Psalm 22:16 truly prophesy the crucifixion of Jesus on the cross?

 Although nowhere in the New Testament is Psalm 22:16 quoted, most scholars agree that this passage provides us a preview of Christ’s death on the cross.
 It is clear that only those who deny the inspiration of the New Testament writers fail to see that this passage points to the manner of Christ’s death.
-Psalm 22:1: “My God, my God, why have you forsaken me?” was asked by Christ as he hung on that cross (Matthew 27:46; Mark 15:34).
+Psalm 22:1: “My God, my God, why have you forsaken me?” was quoted by Christ as He hung on that cross (Matthew 27:46; Mark 15:34).
 Verses 7–8 graphically portray His actual suffering (Luke 23:35; Matthew 27:39, 43).
 Verse 18 shows the Roman soldiers gambling for His clothes (compare Matthew 27:35).
-It is in this context that this controversial passage is found: “they have pierced my hands and feet” (Psalm 22:16).
+It is in this context that we read, “They have pierced my hands and feet” (Psalm 22:16).

 There is no question that Psalm 22:16 is an implicit foretelling of the crucifixion of Jesus.
 Our modern Bible versions have correctly translated this passage as: “Dogs have surrounded me; a band of evil men has encircled me, they have pierced my hands and my feet.”